 Ukrainian Cultural Heritage Village is 50 km (31 mi.) e. on Hwy.
 16, 3 km e. of the entrance to Elk Island National Park.
 The lifestyle of the region's Ukrainian immigrant population is portrayed in a village re-created to resemble a typical east central Alberta settlement 1892-1930.

-Living-history demonstrations center around more than 35 restored historical buildings, including houses, farm buildings, churches and stores.
+Living-history demonstrations center on more than 35 restored historical buildings, including houses, farm buildings, churches and stores.
 Costumed interpreters depicting a wide variety of characters from the turn of the 20th century re-create the lives of those who lived in each of the buildings, demonstrating the settlers' daily routines.
 Special events are held throughout the summer.